culturefoundry/ssnw-hq/web/modules/contrib/schemadotorg/docs/DECISIONS.md

   - Multi-column layouts on a webpage
   - Webpages that require complex widgets including forms, slideshows, tabs, etc…
   - Content that is not generally distributed via an API

+##### Fields and field groups should be ordered from general to specific information.
+- Common and general fields should be first on node edit forms.
+- Uncommon and specific field should be last on node edit forms.

 # 5000 - Dependency management